This tutorial will help you integrate Flexmonster with the React Native framework. It is based on the React Native: Getting Started guide.

 cd pivot-react-native

 Step 2.
-Install the npm packages described in package.json
+Install the npm dependencies described in package.json

 :